pcgrenier/pcgrenier.github.io/source/_posts/2015-02-05-apache-nifi-processors.markdown

 ### <a name="EvaluateXQuery"></a>EvaluateXQuery
 This processor evaluates one or more XQueries against the content of FlowFiles.
 The results of those XQueries are assigned to FlowFile attributes or are written to the content of the FlowFile itself, depending on how the user configures the Destination property in the processor.
 One attribute or FlowFile is produced for each XQuery result.
 Each produced FlowFile will carry the attributes of the input FlowFile.
 See the "Examples" section for details on how multiple results can be wrapped or concatenated.
 XQueries are entered by adding user-defined properties; the name of each user-added property maps to the attribute name into which the result should be placed.
 The value of the property must be a valid XQuery expression.

+### <a name="ExecuteProcess"></a>ExecuteProcess
+Runs an operating system command specified by the user and writes the output of that command to a FlowFile.
+If the command is expected to be long-running, the Processor can output the partial data on a specified interval.
+When this option is used, the output is expected to be in textual format, as it typically does not make sense to split binary data on arbitrary time-based intervals.

 ### <a name="ExecuteStreamCommand"></a>ExecuteStreamCommand
 This processor executes an external command on the contents of a FlowFile, and creates a new FlowFile with the results of the command.